shreddd/django-janrain/README.rst

 creates a django user using django.contrib.auth.models.User on first login and retrieves that User object on future logins.

+This is a fork of the very useful django-janrain app (https://github.com/spuriousdata/django-janrain), but I decided to add built-in templates and models so that it works out of the box.

+In practice, you should consider tweaking it to meet your specific user registration needs.

 ============
 Installation
 ============

+Place the ``janrain`` directory in your project directory

 Add a url entry in ``urls.py``::